ArghArgh200/MdCms/README.md

 Adding Content
 ----------------
 Just put Markdown pages into md/.
 MdCms will do the rest.
-Add menu entries as described in the Configuration section For PHP-generated stuff, make or adapt a script to return HTML when executed, and put it in md/php/.
+Add menu entries as described in the Configuration section.
+ For PHP-generated stuff, make or adapt a script to return HTML when executed, and put it in md/php/.
 It cannot share a file name with anything in md/
 (Example: md/test.md will be rendered instead of md/php/test.php)

 Uses Michel Fortin's PHP Markdown parser.